 - 2 pounds Granny Smith apples, peeled, cored and sliced thinly

 - 1 tablespoon brown sugar

 - 2 apples (I used 1 Golden Delicious and 1 Honeycrisp), quartered, cored and sliced almost paper-thin

 - 2 cups water

 - 2-3 tablespoons apricot jam whisked with 1-1 1/2 teaspoons water

-- Knead crust a bit, then pat into a greased 9-inch tart pan with removable bottom.
+- Knead crust a bit, then pat it into a greased 9-inch tart pan with removable bottom.

 - To make apple roses, make a simple syrup by heating the water with 1 cup of sugar.
 Stir and cook until sugar dissolves.
 Add the lemon juice.

-- When all the apples are sliced, make the roses.
+- Drain the apples, then, make the roses.

 - To finish the tart, gently push the roses into the applesauce, arranging so most of the surface is covered.

 - Melt the jam with the water in the microwave (20-30 seconds), then whisk to combine.
 With a pastry brush, gently glaze the roses with jam.
 Refrigerate until serving time.

 Using red-skinned apples will make a beautiful presentation.
 Or use a combination of red and yellow-skinned apples.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.